alterway/wamp-polls/README.rst

    }

-This message is then managed by ``wamp_publish()`` function that wraps this Python/JSON object into the envelope expected by the Crossbar HTTP/REST bridge and posts it to the ``question.update`` WAMP URI of the ``polls`` realm.
+This message is then managed by ``wamp_publish()`` function that wraps this Python/JSON object into the payload expected by the Crossbar HTTP/REST bridge and posts it to the ``question.update`` WAMP URI of the ``polls`` realm.

 The HTML view template